ALL Metrics

 Cell viability was determined using an MTT assay.
 The lower red line indicates that cells were subjected to different concentrations of all treatment groups with the presence of lipopolysaccharide (LPS) (1 μg/ml), and the upper red line represents 70% cell viability in all treatments.
 Cell viability was expressed as a percentage compared with the control, which was considered 100% cell viability, and data are presented as mean ± SEM.

 Half-maximal inhibitory concentration (IC50) values were 248, 54, and 26.5 for fraxin, quercetin, and FQ, respectively.
-Based on these results, the threshold for cell viability was set at 70% or higher for the anti-cytokine storm assay,8 and the concentrations (25, 12.5, 6.25 μg/ml) for fraxin, quercetin, and FQ were selected, respectively, for the cytokine storm assay following assay.
+Based on these results, the threshold for cell viability was set at 70% or higher for further evaluation of the inhibitory activity of cytokine release,8 and the concentrations (25, 12.5, 6.25 μg/ml) for fraxin, quercetin, and FQ were selected, respectively, for the evaluation.

 The combination index (CI) for FQ in a 1:1 ratio was calculated using CompuSyn based on the MTT results.
 Dose-effect and median-effect curves were plotted for each drug and its combination.
 The Results showed that FQ in a 1:1 ratio exhibited synergism, with CI values of 0.297 at IC50 and CI values of 0.409, 0.333, 0.332, 0.267, 0.265, and 0.276 at the following concentrations FQ (200, 100, 50, 25, 12,5, 6.25 g/ml).

 Fraxin, quercetin, and FQ in concentrations of 25, 12.5, 6.25 μg/ml, respectively, significantly suppressed the production of IL-1β, IL-6, and TNF-α (P ˂ 0.01) in a dose-dependent manner when compared to control (cells treated with LPS only).
 LPS significantly upregulated production of proinflammatory cytokines compared to the control group (P ˂ 0.05).
-The highest inhibition activity was recorded with dexamethasone (5 μg/ml) (positive, treated group) which significantly (P ˂ 0.05) suppressed IL-1β, IL-6, and TNF-α by 75.7%, 69%, and 79% respectively compared with the LPS treated control.
-In the case of the combination, FQ, the levels of IL-1β, IL-6, and TNF-α reduced by 56.2%, 58.5%, and 70.6% respectively, suggesting it is more effective in inactivating cytokine production than each drug alone.
-The results are shown in Figure 2A, B, and C).
+The highest inhibition activity was recorded with dexamethasone (5 μg/ml) (positive, treated group) which significantly (P ˂ 0.05) suppressed IL-1β, IL-6, and TNF-α by 75.7%, 69%, and 79% respectively, compared with the LPS-treated control.
+In the case of the combination, FQ, the levels of IL-1β, IL-6, and TNF-α were reduced by 56.2%, 58.5%, and 70.6% respectively, suggesting it is more effective in inactivating cytokine production than each drug alone.
+The results are shown in Figure 3A, B, and C).

 Gene expression analysis